junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Antitetanus immunoglobulin

-Antitetanus Immunoglobulin (Human Tetanus Immune Globulin) often comes in: vials of 250 U
+Antitetanus Immunoglobulin (Human Tetanus Immune Globulin)

+_Often comes in:_  vials of 250 U

 In areas where there are people who have not been vaccinated against tetanus, make sure your medical kit includes antitetanus immunoglobulin, also known as Hyper-tet.